colltoaction/nx_yaml/README.md

 ### Milestone 1

 1. Copy and paste from PyYAML
-1. Replace uses of `nodes`
+1. Replace uses of `nodes` with NetworkX
-1. Publish a drop-in `yaml` replacement
+1. Publish a drop-in pip replacement

 ### Milestone 2

-1. Evaluate adoption
+1. Compare performance
-1. Evaluate performance
+1. Compare alignment with spec
-1. Propose these changes upstream
+1. Share findings

 ## Development environment